edcampossouza/web-spider/README.md

 # Callback-based web spider

-This repo demonstrates how even a simple algorithm can have its readability impared by the "callback hell" phenomenon
+This repo demonstrates how even a simple algorithm can have its readability impaired by the "callback hell" phenomenon

 Compare the branches 'main' and 'callback-hell'